 These mobile applications help consumers use the web in new ways.
 Sometimes they even bring technologies that were previously only geared towards advanced users to a mainstream audience.

 So, if you want to build your own consumer mobile app, where should you start?
 What should you focus on?
 Should you finish building the mobile app before you bring it to market?

 These are all good questions to be asking at this stage of mobile app development.

-How to Begin Building a Consumer App
+How to Begin Building a Consumer Centric App

-Align with Marketing prior to launching your app.
+Align with Marketing Prior to Launch

-- Start a blog related to your app, industry, or service, and start a conversation about the problem you’re trying to solve.
+- Start a blog related to your enterprise app, industry, or service, and start a conversation about the problem you’re trying to solve.

 - Create a “Coming Soon” web page, equipped with an email opt-in so that you can collect emails and send out value-packed newsletters.